Visitors' Experience Award 2020

 While respectful to honor the conventional customs of distillation, we remain innovative and are not opposed to advanced means as a source in our production practices.
 However, unlike other spirit producers who run there stills continuously, our batches are made in one of our 50-gallon stainless or a 100-gallon Kentucky Copper stills, yielding 36 - 50 bottles per batch allowing us to make clean cuts eliminating the impurities found in the heads and the tails of each run.
 All combined this has allowed us to fashion spirits that bring pleasure to the nose, appealing texture to the mouth and finish smoothly.
 Because we produce, bottle and label our products all within the bond lines of 650 square feet, we touch, inspect and guarantee the quality of every bottle leaving our distillery.

 Consider yourself invited and welcome to explore our tasting room that we playfully refer to as the “bee box.”
 At our Central Coast Distillery location you'll experience the confines of our "bond line" where spirits are formulated, bottled and labeled.
 We are simple and unpretentious in our presentation with the goal of creating a comfortable environment to relax and enjoy food, spirit and meet new friends.

-We are open for tours, customized private events, cocktail crafting, and a variety of educational courses for the professional and novice.
+We are open for tastings, cocktails, tours, private parties, and a variety of educational courses for the professional and novice.
 Come explore a fresh alternative to tasting spirits.

 Central Coast Distillery

 --------------------- Established 2017 ----------------------

 Enjoy a four flight tasting of spirits; Vodka Distilled from Raw Honey, Organic Gin, Bourbon Whiskey, Rum Finished in Bourbon Barrels, and our Local Agave Spirits from within the confines of Central Coast Distillery's Bond Lines.

 Enjoy your tasting neat or in a seasonal cocktail.